-SERPS was introduced four decades ago in 1978 as a top-up to the basic state pension.
-The amount you’d receive from SERPS was related to your earnings over your working life, and you’d only be eligible for the scheme if you were an employee making Class 1 National Insurance Contributions.
+SERPS was introduced in 1978 as a top-up to the basic state pension.
+The amount you’d receive from SERPS was related to your contributions during your working life, and you’d only be eligible for the scheme if you were an employee making Class 1 National Insurance Contributions.
 Self-employed people were not eligible for SERPS.
 In April 2002, SERPS was replaced by the State Second Pension.

-Opting out of SERPS
+Opting Out of SERPS

-What happens at retirement
+What happens at retirement?

 There’s no set amount of additional state pension you’ll receive – the amount you’ll get depends on how much you earned, the number of years you made National Insurance contributions and whether you contracted out.
-Seek advice if you’re not sure how much you might get, or request a State Pension Forecast at https://www.gov.uk/check-state-pension.
+Seek advice if you’re not sure how much you might get, or check your State Pension Forecast on the government's official website.
 If you were contracted out and have a lower State Pension as a result, you may be able to boost your State Pension income either by continuing to work, or by claiming National Insurance credits.
 You might be eligible to claim credits if, for example, you left work for a while to bring up your children, or because you weren’t able to work due to illness.